 Skip to main content

-Smart Talk Blog
+ESN Smart Talk® Blog

-Enhanced Efficiency Fertilizers: What are they and how do they work?
+Enhanced Efficiency Fertilizers: What are They and How Do They Work?

 Enhanced efficiency fertilizers (EEFs) are forms of fertilizer, including nitrogen fertilizers, designed to reduce nutrient losses to the environment and increase nutrient availability to crops.
 These fertilizers can either slow the release of nutrients for uptake or alter the conversion of nutrients to other forms that may be less susceptible to losses.